mattnkrueger/mattnkrueger/README.md

 ### 💡 **Current Interests**
 While I am getting hands-on experience at TruNorth Automation as a Service Controls Engineer, I am partaking in supplementary learning focused in the following areas:
-- Robotics
+- Industrial Robotics
-- Sensors
-- Control Systems
+- Industrial Control Systems
+- Vision and Obstacle DetectionSensors
 - C++ for Microcontroller Programming

+Current Readings:
+- Programming: Principles and Practice Using C++
+- Control System Design Guide: Using Your Computer to Understand and Diagnose Feedback Controllers 4th Edition

+Current Coursera Courses:
+- Northwestern University: Modern Robotics

 ---